boqapt/Clazz/README.md

     var Child = Clazz.inheritConstruct(Parent, { ...

-If we remove Child's private field anotherPrivateVar, we can make use literal object.
+If we remove Child's private field anotherPrivateVar, we can use literal object:

     var Child = Clazz.inherit(Parent, {